 In 10 years’ time...

-Of course, all of the above shifts are already taking place.
+Of course, all of the above shifts are already taking place at a much. more rapid pace than anyone thought possible.
 So what we can expect from AI and the employee experience at contact centers this decade?

 Harald paints an interesting picture: